Kabul–Kandahar Highway: Route

 The Kabul–Kandahar Highway starts from Dashte Barchi in the western section of Kabul.
 It traverses the provinces of Kabul, Maidan Wardak, Ghazni, Zabul, and Kandahar.
+The first major intersection is at Maidan Shar in Wardak Province, which is the starting point of the Kabul-Behsud Highway.
+The second major intersection is before reaching Saydabad where Tangi Road starts.
+That road connects it to Puli Alam, the capital of Logar Province.
+The third and fourth are at Ghazni where one highway goes to Gardez, the capital of Paktia Province, and the other to Angoor Adda in the Barmal District of Paktika Province.
+The fifth is at Qalat in Zabul Province, and the last one at Durani Square in Kandahar where the Kandahar-Boldak Highway starts.
+In between these major intersections are many smaller roads connecting different districts, towns and villages.

 Major accidents and security issues

-On December 18, 2024, a total of 50 people are killed and 76 others are injured in two separate crashes along the highway in Ghazni Province, including a collision between a passenger bus and an oil tanker.
+On December 18, 2024, a total of 50 people were killed, and 76 others were injured in two separate crashes along the highway in Ghazni Province, including a collision between a passenger bus and an oil tanker.

 On May 8, 2016, a major vehicular crash killed at least 73 and injured over 50 people along the Kabul-Kandahar Highway in Moqor District of Ghazni Province.
 Two buses traveling from Kabul to Kandahar collided with a fuel tanker, causing a fiery inferno.
 The vehicles were reportedly speeding to avoid ambush by the Taliban.
 At least 38 persons died in September 2016 when a fuel tanker collided with a passenger bus in the Jildak area of Zabul Province.
 A provincial government spokesperson blamed the accident on the recklessness of drivers of both vehicles.

 As of early 2004, Taliban fighters continued to harass travelers of the corridor.
 Afghan guards, soldiers, mercenaries, and workers have been killed along the route.
 In October 2003, they kidnapped a Turkish contractor, and that December they kidnapped two Indian workers.
-In February 2004, Taliban rebels shot down a Louis Berger Group helicopter, killing three.
+In February 2004, Taliban rebels fired upon a Louis Berger Group helicopter, killing one and injuring two.

 In March 2004, rebels murdered a Turkish engineer and an Afghan guard.
 Another Turkish engineer and an interpreter were kidnapped.
 This action prompted the United States to set up small civilian-military teams in three locations along the route.
 These teams no longer exist.